sammi-turner/Blog/noob-faqs.md

 A. The less experience you have with writing code, the more useful those tutorials will be.

-But once you become more familiar with the process of creating software, their usefulness will diminish to the point where reference material, text books, and code found online become better sources of information.
+But once you become familiar with the process of creating software, their usefulness will diminish to the point where reference material, text books, and code found online become better sources of information.